 - All student reports submitted to the EWB Challenge Series for review are given to the community partner to support their work.
 Universities submitting student reports to the EWB Challenge Series agree to dedicate the ownership of any new intellectual property (including designs, computer models, data sets, work materials ect) contained within the student reports to EWB Australia and our partners for use in the development of programs with their associates at no cost to EWB Australia or their associates.

 Student teams may wish to address a single project brief, or provide an integrated design solution for two or more areas outlined in their EWB Challenge brief.
 Alternative projects may also be considered where appropriate, however prior communication with EWB Australia via the relevant project discussion forum is recommended.
 The EWB Challenge design briefs created open-ended learning experiences, and thus the breadth and depth of design is left to individual universities and student teams to scope within the context of the submission recommendations provided.

 Each university may nominate up to four team submissions for external review by industry.
 Each submission should include a design report or folio written in English explaining the proposed design.
 Alternative forms of submissions to supplement a report, including videos, photos, or drawings, are accepted.

 It is recommended each submission should:

-- Additionally contain a Word document project summary downloadable from the EWB Challenge website, to assist in sharing the students’ ideas with the community partner organisation.
+- Additionally contain a Project Summary (saved as Word document) downloadable from the EWB Challenge website, to assist in sharing the students’ ideas with the community partner organisation.
 This should be a standalone document from which the partner organisation can understand the key concepts of the project.

 - Cover all relevent concepts required for a complete design proposal including: